LeaG76/recipe-website/README.md

 ## Todo list

+- Start first with the design mobile version then tablet version then computer version
 - Header + navbar
 - Do the homepage
 - Responsive (header + home page (above all the picture))